01/09/2025

 4. Winter Punting

 Don't let the colder temperatures deter you from one of Cambridge's quintessential activities—punting.
 Book your punt with Rutherford's Punting and experience the charm of a winter punt along the serene River Cam.
 Punting is a timeless Cambridge tradition that takes on a magical quality during the Christmas season.
-Wrap yourself in the warm blankets provided and feel the mist gently brushing your cheek as it rolls in off the river.
 Whether you're accompanied by a loved one or exploring solo, punting becomes one of the most romantic things to do in Cambridge at Christmas.

 5. Gift Shopping in Cambridge